enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 ##Astrological Factors

 Though not calculated or timed by Crowley and Neuberg, James Eshelman later worked to analyze the astrology of each Aethyr calling itself as an attempt to isolate astrological influences on the visions from the actual content of the Aethyrs themselves.
-This is outside our scope for the present work.
+This is outside our scope for the present work but will be mentioned when appropriate here.
+Eshelman notes that the sun was in sidereal Scorpio (tropical Sagittarius) between the 28th and 5th Aethyrs, highly relevant to the sexual/destructive qualities of BABALON.

 ##Summary of Method